sensasi-delight/material-blade/README.md

 > The examples of package usages can be seen on [this repository](https://github.com/sensasi-delight/material-blade-demo).

-## Status
+## Components

-This package is still under development, please contribute to make it release faster.
-The status of [Material Design Web components](https://material.io/components?platform=web) that implemented on this package are shown on the list below.
+The status of [Material Design Web components (v2)](https://m2.material.io/components?platform=web) that implemented on this package are shown on the list below:

-### Components
+- [x] Alert
 - [x] App bar: Top
 - [x] Banner
 - [x] Button